 Despite its name, the great spotted woodpecker is not that big at only about the size of a starling.
 It has stiff tail feathers which it uses as a prop when hopping up trees and to assist with grip, and a long, sticky tongue for extracting insects and larvae from crevices in trees.
 The characteristic drumming noise is a good identification feature and is used, like a bird’s song, to claim territory.

 Breeding pairs: 140,000

-Great spotted woodpeckers also eat tree sap, nuts, berries, seeds and fat in winter, and in spring they will take the eggs and young of other birds from their nests.
+During breeding season great spotted woodpeckers feed mainly in trees probing for insects, ants, and beetles.
+Over winter they will also eat tree sap, nuts, berries, and seeds.
+In spring they will take the eggs and young of other birds from their nests.

 Great spotted woodpeckers will strike a tree with their bill over 40 times a second to create their distinctive drumming sound.